mendix/docs/content/refguide/menu.md

 title: "Menu"
 parent: "page-resources"
 tags: ["studio pro", "menu", "menu item", "page resource"]
 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
-Also, the anchor "menu-item" is mapped.
+#The anchor <menu-item> below is mapped, so it should not be removed or changed.
 ---

 ## 1 Introduction